Skip to content

 Rooms

-Most on-campus dorms are double occupancy, which means you will share a single room with a roommate.
-Although there are some single occupancy options, these types of rooms are far fewer and tend to be more expensive.
+Most dorms offer double occupancy with shared amenities.
+Single occupancy rooms are limited and tend to be more expensive.
 Each resident is generally provided with a bed (extra long twin), desk and chair, closet, dresser, shelves, and internet.
 Personal items such as bed linen, pillows, and towels are not provided for residents.
 Cooking an eating utensils are also not provided in the community kitchens.
 Air conditioning units in rooms are also not standard.
 Only rooms in Frear Hall and Hale Ānuenue have AC units included in rooms.

 Facilities